sass/sass/doc-src/SASS_CHANGELOG.md

 * `@extend` no longer supports extending compound selectors such as `.foo.bar`.

+* Unitless numbers are no longer equal to numbers with units.

 ## 3.5.0

 * Default to ten digits of numeric precision.